kevoree-modeling/tutorial/step1_async/README.md

 newDistrict_2.addSensors(sensor);
 ```

-Selector API:
+Selector API
 ------------

-From a **KView** or any **KObject**, man can execute a selector, which is the textual representation of a traversal task aiming as collecting data.
+From a **KView** or any **KObject**, one can execute a selector, which is the textual representation of a traversal task aiming at collecting data.
-To be more readable we declare a static method to print results for next code snippets:
+To be more readable we declare a static method to print results for the following code snippets:

 ```java
 public static void printObjects(Object[] objs) {